Navigation on the Waveney is relatively trouble free with good depths especially in middle channel.

 Aldeby Reach - The centre pier of an old rail bridge stands in the middle of the river at Stanley Carr.
 Vessels should pass the pier to the right side of the river.
 Some areas of bank are reinforced with matting and should be avoided by powered craft.

 Beccles Reach - A 4mph speed limit is in force from before the sailing club through Beccles.
 Caution must be taken as the river is narrow with moorings and moving boats.
 There is dinghy racing at the sailing club most weekends.
 Rescue boats will usually assist and advise those passing through racing fleets.
 The new bridge at Beccles has 12ft clearance at high tide.
 There are moorings just before the bridge that are strictly reserved for de-masting and vessels unable to pass under.
 Between the bridges is Beccles Yacht Station (Waveney District Council) where moorings and facilities are available.
 The old bridge has limited clearance and is narrow.
 Mooring for those waiting to pass under the old bridge are at the yacht station and Beccles Lido.
+From May to September, water plants are common in the river at Beccles and there is typically a 3 metre margin left uncut on both sides of the channel.
 From the end of the bank-side moorings the river meanders through tree lined banks.
 Some areas of bank are reinforced with matting and should be avoided.

-Geldeston Reach - From Barsham to Geldeston is mainly tree-lined and narrow with reasonable depths although weed growth can be heavy in summer.
+Geldeston Reach - From Barsham to Geldeston is mainly tree-lined and narrow with reasonable depths although water plant growth can be heavy between May and September.
+Typically a 3 metre margin is left uncut on both sides.
 Motor craft should avoid the banks as some areas are reinforced with matting.
 There are overhead wires (12m) as you approach Geldeston.
 Yachts with masts should consider whether they have enough air draft to proceed without lowering the mast.
 There is a 3mph speed limit from Geldeston wherry dyke to Geldeston footbridge.